submitaccount/PEERAssist/README.md

 # How to run it ... ?

-_We recommend using google colab to run it. (provided how to run on goggle colab plateform , running in terminal will be similar)_
+_We recommend using google colab to run it. <br>    (provided how to run on google colab plateform , running in terminal will be similar)_
 ***

 _Step 1_ :  **Download master-branch** of this repository [ zip file size : ~ 60 Mb ] & Go to **main folder** of it.